ytdl-org/youtube-dl/README.md

                                      videos
     --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
+    --youtube-skip-hls-manifest      Do not download the HLS manifests and related data on YouTube videos
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,